BILBY

 Kimberley Bilby Project

-The Kimberley Bilby Project is a ground-breaking project that combines the traditional knowledge of the southern Kimberley Indigenous rangers and communities (Yawuru, Nyul Nyul, Bardi Jawi, Karrajarri, Nyikina Mangala, Nugurrura, Gooniyandi and Paruku Rangers) with WWF, Department of Parks and Wildlife, Kimberley Land Council and Environs Kimberley expertise.
+The Kimberley Bilby Project is a groundbreaking project that combines the Traditional Knowledge of the southern Kimberley Indigenous rangers and communities (Yawuru, Nyul Nyul, Bardi Jawi, Karrajarri, Nyikina Mangala, Nugurrura, Gooniyandi and Paruku Rangers) with WWF, Department of Parks and Wildlife, Kimberley Land Council and Environs Kimberley expertise.
 Traditional Owners are telling their stories about the bilby (nyarlku) and helping to coordinate its protection across the southern Kimberley.

 Bilby (Macrotis lagotis) caught on sensor camera in Yawuru Country (Roebuck Plains), the Kimberley.
 August 2015.